Probability: Independent Events

 You can have a play with the Quincunx to see how lots of independent effects can still have a pattern.

 Probability of A and B equals the probability of A times the probability of B

-Example: you are going to a concert, and your friend says it is some time on the weekend between 4 and 12, but won't say more.
+Example: your friend invites you to a movie, saying it starts some time on the weekend between 4 in the afternoon and midnight, but won't say more.

-What are the chances it is on Sunday between 10 and 12?
+What are the chances it starts on Saturday between 6 and 8 at night?

-Day: there are two days on the weekend, so P(Sunday) = 0.5
+Day: there are two days on the weekend, so P(Saturday) = 0.5

-Time: between 4 and 12 is 8 hours, but you want between 10 and 12 which is only 2 hours:
+Time: between 4 and midnight is 8 hours, but you want between 6 and 8 which is only 2 hours:

 P(Your Time) = 2/8 = 0.25

 |P(Saturday and Your Time)||= P(Saturday) × P(Your Time)|